SGATE-IT/docs/docs/src/en/payinApi/payment/paymentCashier.md

 - **Request Body**

 ::: danger WARN
-You need to upload the corresponding `customer`, `product` and `beneficiary` information, otherwise a pop-up window will appear on the cashier side to guide the payee to fill in the information.
+1. You need to upload the corresponding `customer`, `product` and `beneficiary` information, otherwise a pop-up window will appear on the cashier side to guide the payee to fill in the information.
+2. `customer` information needs to upload additional `uuid`, `email` or `mobile` fields.
 :::

 | **Parameter**                                             | **Type**        | **Required** | **Description**                                                                                                                     | **Example**                                              |